Quick answer

 Ask your employer's HR department which bank they use for payroll before choosing your account bank.
 The answer can save you a daily salary delay that compounds over years of employment.

-mBank — Best If PESEL Is Not Yet Confirmed
+a specific bank — Best If PESEL Is Not Yet Confirmed

-mBank will open a restricted account with a passport only — no PESEL required.
+a specific bank will open a restricted account with a passport only — no PESEL required.
 The restricted account accepts incoming transfers and allows basic transactions.
 No debit card, no full online banking until PESEL is provided.
 When you provide your PESEL, the account upgrades automatically to full functionality without a separate application.
 English throughout the app.
 The bridge solution while PESEL is processing.

 Not sure which bank is right for your situation?